NLPbox/rstweb-service/README.md

 Rhetorical Structure Theory annotation tool (Zeldes 2016) in a docker container.

-Specifically, this will run the version 2.0.0 of `rstWeb` with an additional REST API for importing, opening and exporting rs3 files.
+Specifically, this will run the version 2.0.3 of `rstWeb` with an additional REST API for importing, exporting and converting rs3 files (to PNG images).

 Unlike [rstweb-docker](https://github.com/NLPbox/rstweb-docker),
 this container runs the "local" version of `rstWeb`.